djpain/acme-demo-setup/README.md

 ### Setting ALB intergration

+#### kube2iam

+#### Installing ingergrator
+This setups for a service to be able to manage the AWS ALB and redirect traffic from a load balancer through to the container.

 `helm repo add incubator http://storage.googleapis.com/kubernetes-charts-incubator --kubeconfig=`

 `helm install incubator/aws-alb-ingress-controller --set autoDiscoverAwsRegion=true --set autoDiscoverAwsVpcID=true --set clusterName=test-cluster --kubeconfig=`

+### Deploying the API application

+`